easeaico/pulse-go/docs/Methodology/AnesthesiaMachineMethodology.md

 lung.
 The ventilator compartment supports positive-pressure ventilation for oxygen delivery and ventilation.
 Among the remaining compartments, the CO2 absorber canister compartment belongs to an important part of the breathing circle of the Anesthesia System that reduces the amount of inhaled CO2 in re-breathed gas.
-The diagram in Figure 3 presents the compartmental view of the Anesthesia Delivery System.
+The diagram in @figureref {AnesthesiaCompartmental} presents the compartmental view of the Anesthesia Delivery System.

 <center>
 <a href="./Images/AnesthesiaMachine/AnesthesiaMachineGasFlowDiagram.png"><img src="./Images/AnesthesiaMachine/AnesthesiaMachineGasFlowDiagram.png" width="650"></a>
-<i>Figure 3.
-Compartmental view of the Anesthesia System.
+<i>@figuredef {AnesthesiaCompartmental} Compartmental view of the Anesthesia System.
 The Anesthesia
 Machine consists of seven major compartments, as shown in the breathing circuit.
 These are the mask/endotracheal tube compartment, the Y-piece, the inspiratory and expiratory limbs, the fresh gas inlet, the CO2 absorber,